Jahangir Khan (cricketer): Lord's Sparrow incident

 Khan played cricket for Cambridge University and during a match at Lord's Cricket Ground on 26 July 1936 against the M.C.C. he bowled a delivery to Tom Pearce that struck and killed a sparrow while in mid-flight.
 The sparrow was mounted on a plinth with the ball that killed it and is now on display at the M.C.C. museum.
 Neil Robinson, head of heritage and collections at the M.C.C. said "People expect to see balls, bats and gloves at the museum, not a sparrow" and "Those who don't know the story are always surprised."

 Administration career

 Selector

 Jahangir was a selector between 1939–40 and 1941–42.
-After moving to Pakistan after 1947, he served a selector in Pakistan and managed the team that toured India in 1960–1961.
+After moving to Pakistan after 1947, he served as a selector in Pakistan and managed the team that toured India in 1960–1961.
 He was a college principal and then served as the Director of Education in Pakistan before retiring.
 When Jalandhar hosted its first Test match in 1983, Jahangir was specially invited to attend the match.